 There are plenty more to choose from but these are just a few of the counties that require the 600 square footage or mpre rule.

 There are plenty of counties within the sunshine state that are coming to love the idea of tiny homes.
 However, even with Florida becoming more comfortable with it, there are still lots of rules and regulations to go over before owning one.

 For example, Ormond Beach is one of the most famously known spots for tiny homes and tiny home builders.
 However, if you want to travel with your tiny home that is where you could run into some problems.
+You will need to know where you can park your tiny home on wheels.
 If you are going to set up your home in an RV park you have to move it every 45 days according to the regulations.

 On top of you having to move it, you'll also need to invest in a foundation for your home for those 45 days.
 As another part of the regulation, your home will have to be registered under the Department of Motor Vehicles in Florida.
 Something else to watch out for when traveling between counties is the different codes for building and ordinance as rules may change from county to county.

 St. Petersburg is another spot tiny home lovers flock to, however, their square footage requirements are a must and have to be met.
 Whichever plan you have chosen for your lovely little home it has to be more than 375 square feet but no bigger than 700 square feet.
 The general minimum of this county is 400 square feet in order to be qualified.